 - Jaswant War Memorial: This memorial has been created in honour of Indian soldier Jaswant Singh Rawat, who bravely fought the Chinese troops for 72 hours straight before making the ultimate sacrifice during the 1962 Indo-China War.

 Being a hill station, Tawang has moderate summer and harsh winter climate.
 Also, being located in the north-eastern part of the country, the destination gets its ample share of rainfall.
 Summer spans from March to June and the weather remains pleasant during this time of the year, with the mercury hitting a maximum of 25 degrees Celsius.
 The monsoon season, between July and September, is pleasant with low humidity and frequent rains.

 The weather conditions are harshest during the winter that sets in early November and lasts till February, with temperatures dipping to a freezing -12 degrees Celsius.
-The climatic conditions are an important consideration for any travel guide to Tawang because planning your trip at the wrong time of the year can totally ruin the experience of an otherwise breathtaking destination.
+The climatic conditions are an important consideration for any travel guide because planning your trip at the best time to visit Tawang is the only way to experience this breathtaking destination in all its glory.

 The months from March to June, and then, September and October are the best time to visit Tawang.
 The weather is conducive for outdoor explorations, hikes, treks and more, and the landscape beautiful with blooms flowers and soothing lush greens all around.

 Travel Guide to Tawang: Getting There

 Tawang does not have any direct rail or air connectivity.
 You can either take a flight or train to Guwahati or Tezpur.
 Thereon, you have to travel by road to Tawang via Sela Pass.
 It takes about six hours to reach Tawang from Tezpur and the town has fairly good connectivity to most major cities in the country.
 If you are pressed for time, accessing Tawang from Tezpur is the best approach.